Key Facts

 What is PCOS?

 Polycystic ovary syndrome (PCOS) is a hormone imbalance that can cause irregular periods, excess hair (hirsutism), and acne.
-The name “Poly”, meaning “many”, and “Cystic”, meaning “cysts”, refers to the fact that those with PCOS may have enlarged ovaries that contain many very small cysts.
-These small cysts also called follicles develop in the ovary but the eggs are only rarely released.
-The outer wall of the ovaries thickens giving the ovary a polycystic appearance.
+The name “Poly,” meaning “many,” and “Cystic,” meaning “cysts,” refers to the fact that those with PCOS may have enlarged ovaries that contain many very small cysts.
+These small cysts, called follicles, develop in the ovary, but the eggs are rarely released.
+The outer wall of the ovaries thickens, giving the ovary a polycystic appearance.
 These cysts are not cancerous and do not need to be surgically removed.
-It is not uncommon for girls with PCOS to have normal appearing ovaries but still have an imbalance in their hormone levels.
+It is not uncommon for girls with PCOS to have normal-appearing ovaries but still have an imbalance in their hormone levels.
 Generally, symptoms of PCOS begin during the teenage years around the start of menstruation and can be mild or severe.
 The extent of symptoms and their severity varies significantly among young women.
-What most health care providers will agree on is that young women with this disorder have irregular menstrual cycles that are abnormal for their age and that continue for a minimum of one year and elevated serum testosterone levels in the absence of other possible medical conditions.
+What most healthcare providers will agree on is that young women with this disorder have irregular menstrual cycles that are abnormal for their age and that continue for a minimum of one year and elevated serum testosterone levels in the absence of other possible medical conditions.

 What are the signs of PCOS?

-Young women with PCOS commonly have one or more signs.
+Young people with PCOS commonly have one or more signs.
 Some of the most common signs include:

 Other less common signs/symptoms may include:

-Can you tell if a young woman has PCOS?
+Can you tell if a teen has PCOS?

-If a young woman has irregular menses and symptoms of hyperandrogenism (excess hair, acne, and hair thinning) sometimes referred to as male patterned baldness, documented by elevated serum testosterone, she could have PCOS.
-There can be other reasons for these symptoms including idiopathic hirsutism.
-If the young woman is distressed about the symptoms she is experiencing, you should suggest that she see her primary care provider.
-While she is waiting for her appointment, you can advise her to keep a log of her menstrual cycles and symptoms.
-She should bring the log with her when she meets with her provider.
-After an initial evaluation is completed, she may be referred to an adolescent medicine specialist, an adolescent gynecologist, or an endocrinologist for further testing.
+If a teen has irregular menses and symptoms of hyperandrogenism (excess hair, acne, and hair thinning), sometimes referred to as male patterned baldness, documented by elevated serum testosterone, they could have PCOS.
+There can be other reasons for these symptoms, including idiopathic hirsutism.
+If the teen is distressed about the symptoms they are experiencing, you should suggest that they see a primary care provider.
+While waiting for their appointment, you can advise them to keep a log of menstrual cycles and symptoms.
+They should bring the log to their appointment.
+After an initial evaluation, they may be referred to an adolescent medicine specialist, an adolescent gynecologist, or an endocrinologist for further testing.

 What causes PCOS?